bfintal/Page-Builder-Sandwich-old/README.md

 The goal is to create a page builder that
 * Feels and acts *native* and part of WordPress
-* Leaves *most* of the content working fine event if the plugin is deactivated or deleted
 * Lazy, no settings pages specific for the plugin

 # What you can do with it